-Reliable tape transport, a.k.a. reel-to-reel, besides the track-following servomechanism, is of fundamental importance to guarantee best read-channel performance on all data channels during tape operation.
+Reliable tape transport, a.k.a. reel-to-reel transport, is of fundamental importance to read-channel performance on all data channels during tape read and write operations.
 The tape transport servo controls the velocity of the tape during read, write and seek operations as well as the tension applied to the tape.
 Increasing data rate requirements necessitate the use of higher tape transport velocities.
 At the same time, data rate matching also imposes the requirement of reliable operation at very low tape velocities.
 Furthermore, tight control of tension is necessary for supporting thinner tape, thereby enabling an increase in volumetric storage density, and mitigating lateral tape motion.
 The reduction in tape thickness renders the tape more fragile and hence more sensitive to tension variations.

 The reel-to-reel servo receives estimates of tape velocity and tape longitudinal position from one or more digital synchronous servo channels, which process servo information from dedicated servo bands.
 Hall sensors are used to obtain tape velocity information prior to initial parameter acquisition by the servo channel.